EvaMaeRey/readme2pkg/README.md

-  - [{readme2pkg} lets you send code chunks to .R files in a project subdirectory.](#readme2pkg-lets-you-send-code-chunks-to-r-files-in-a-project-subdirectory)
+  - [The intent of {readme2pkg} is to let you build quick packages right from a readme.
+The function `readme2pkg::chunk_to_dir` (and friends) lets you send code chunk contents to a new file in your subdirectory.
+This means you don’t have to manage a bunch of files that constitute a package - at least in the early stages.](#the-intent-of-readme2pkg-is-to-let-you-build-quick-packages-right-from-a-readme-the-function-readme2pkgchunk_to_dir-and-friends-lets-you-send-code-chunk-contents-to-a-new-file-in-your-subdirectory-this-means-you-dont-have-to-manage-a-bunch-of-files-that-constitute-a-package---at-least-in-the-early-stages)
       - [Background and motivation](#background-and-motivation)
       - [Other’s reflecting on how it might be difficult to find the ‘narrative’ from an R